cnaimo/Data-Link/README.md

 # Usage
 Clone this repo and add DataLink.java to your project directory.
-Start by defining a new instance of the DataLink class in your main function.
+Start by defining a new instance of the DataLink class in your main class.
 All methods in the DataLink class return JsonArray types.
 Timeouts can be specified in the DataLink class (default is 5 sec connection timeout, 5 sec response timeout).

 ``` java
 DataLink iex = new DataLink();